bragmore/dotfiles/README.md

 stow zsh # Just my zsh config
 ```

+### Fonts & modern ls

-If you want the same visuals for files and directories in your terminal - install exa:
+If you want the same visuals for files and directories in your terminal when ls - install exa:

 [Exa](https://github.com/ogham/exa)